AI CodeFree plan

 What it does

 Amazon Q Developer is an AI coding assistant built into the AWS ecosystem.
-It provides inline code completions, chat-based code generation, and — most distinctively — specialized agents for tasks like Java version upgrades, .NET modernization, and infrastructure-as-code generation.
+It provides inline code completions, chat-based code generation, and, most distinctively, specialized agents for tasks like Java version upgrades, .NET modernization, and infrastructure-as-code generation.
 It works inside VS Code and JetBrains IDEs, and also appears in the AWS Management Console, AWS CLI, and documentation pages.
-The completions draw context from your open files and, for AWS-specific tasks, from your AWS environment — it understands your deployed services, IAM roles, and infrastructure configuration.
+The completions draw context from your open files and, for AWS-specific tasks, from your AWS environment.
+It understands your deployed services, IAM roles, and infrastructure configuration.
 Security scanning runs automatically, flagging vulnerabilities and suggesting fixes as you write code.

 Who it's for